cranjesh/images-test/TheSoldiersLegacyThorough.md

 ![Chapter 2 B](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter2B.webp)

-The library was dim, lined with towering bookshelves that smelled of aged parchment and oak.
-The room was vast, yet strangely oppressive, the sheer volume of books pressing in from all sides.
+The library smelled of old paper and oak.
+Towering shelves lined the walls, their shadows heavy in the dim light.
 Holmes entered first, his fingers brushing over the spines as he moved toward the far wall.

 Then, abruptly, he halted.